mendix/docs/content/ats/bestpractices/index.md

 ## 1 Introduction

-The best practices for ATS are divided according to the ATS version.
+The best practices for ATS are categorized according to the ATS version.

 ## 2 Main Documents in This Category